kokkos/kokkos.github.io/content/blog/blog-post-10.md

 * **20-minute presentations:** Share your experiences with using Kokkos in your research or applications.
 Topics of interest include:
-  * Novel applications of Kokkos
+  * Novel applications of Kokkos libraries
   * Performance optimizations and best practices
   * Experiences with specific Kokkos features
-  * Integration of Kokkos with other libraries or frameworks
+  * Integration of Kokkos Core, Kernels, FFT, etc., with other libraries or frameworks
 * **10-minute lightning talks:** Brief presentations on a specific topic related to Kokkos, such as:
   * A unique use case for Kokkos